nicolasjhampton/python_tutorial_game_project/blog/step1.md

 little recursive, I know.
 Yet another reason to return to all of this stuff after the [Functional Python](https://teamtreehouse.com/library/functional-python) class.

-The ```IntegrityError``` is thrown if the username or email is not unique.
-Note this is defined in our field declarations.
+The ```IntegrityError``` is thrown if the username or email are not unique.
+Note that I've defined this in the SQL field declarations (ORM class attribute assignments).

 So, from here, we know that the ```models.py``` file is imported into the tests.py script.
 When we run the ```tests.py``` file,